-Next: Joint pain – Sounds familiar?
-Again, a broad topic…and caused by other health conditions.
+Next – Joint pain?
+Sounds familiar…Again, a broad topic…caused by other health conditions.
 And it is not always arthritis and osteoarthritis that causes joint pain.
-Have you thought of some of the other conditions below:
+Here are some other factors that can be the cause of joint pain.

 - Redness around the joint